asaander719/PSPNet-knowledge-distillation/README.md

 ```
 3. Download initialization models and lists, also trained models and predictions can be optional, by the link shows in [semseg](https://github.com/hszhao/semseg), and put them in files followed by instructions.
 4. Download official dataset PASCAL-VOC2012, please note that it is **Enhanced Version**,and put them in corresponding paths follwed by data lists.
-5. Train and test a teacher model: adjust parameters in config(voc2012_pspnet50.yaml), like layers. etc.., and the checkpoints will be saved automaticly, or you can just download a trained model, and put it in a right path.
+5. Train and test a teacher model: adjust parameters in config (voc2012_pspnet50.yaml), like layers. etc.., and the checkpoints will be saved automaticly, or you can just download a trained model, and put it in a right path.
 ```
 python train_50.py
 ```
 ```
 python test_50.py
 ```
-6. Train and test a student model(optional, only for comparison): adjust parameters in config(voc2012_pspnet18.yaml), like layers. etc.., and the checkpoints will be saved automaticly, or you can just download a trained model, and put it in a right path.
+6. Train and test a student model(optional, only for comparison): adjust parameters in config (voc2012_pspnet18.yaml), like layers. etc.., and the checkpoints will be saved automaticly, or you can just download a trained model, and put it in a right path.
 ```
 python train_18.py
 ```
 ```
 python test_18.py
 ```
 7. Distillation and Test: the results should between the teacher and the student model.

+Please note that you should adjust some parameters when you use fuctions in the file named model.
 ```
 python train_50_18.py
 ```